8ctopus/php-sandbox/README.md

 docker-compose down -v
 ```

-## set website domain name
+## website domain name

-To set the domain name to www.test.com, edit the environment variable in the docker-compose file
+To set the domain name to www.test.com, edit the environment variable in the `docker-compose.yml` file

     environment:
       - DOMAIN=www.test.com